W. D. Hill: Recognition

 In 1917, towards the end of his second term as mayor, a public subscription was called to express the town's regard for him, an unusual honour for a living citizen.

-In 1906 Thomas Price (11 January 1834 – 1 March 1916), of the South Street Society, was commissioned to paint a portrait of Hill for the Ballarat Fine Art Gallery.
-A quite different biography of Price is given by DAAO.
+In 1906 Thomas Price (11 January 1834 – 1 March 1916), (Note: A biography of Price at one time supplied by DAAO was dismissive of his achievements, instancing his technique of painting in oils over photographic portraits by William Bradley, who had a studio at 140 Pitt Street, Sydney.
+The (since redacted) DAAO biography of Price cites James Oddie as their sponsor and, incidentally, a founder of the Ballarat Fine Art Gallery.
+A later version is less detailed.) of the South Street Society, was commissioned to paint a portrait of Hill for the Ballarat Fine Art Gallery.

 Family

 On 13 November 1895 Hill married Katherine Elizabeth Bloore; they had two daughters: